372. Public interest entities and financial institutions

 Past version: effective from 14/06/2015 - 13/06/2015

 To view other versions open the versions tab on the right

-(1) For the purpose of this Part an LLP is a public interest entity in relation to a financial year if it is a public interest entity immediately before the end of the accounting reference period by reference to which that financial year was determined.
+(1) For the purposes of this Part a company is a public interest entity in relation to a financial year if it is a public interest entity immediately before the end of the accounting reference period by reference to which that financial year was determined.

-(a) a company that is listed or an LLP whose securities are listed, on a recognised investment exchange, or
+(a) that is listed on a recognised investment exchange, or

 (b) that is designated by the Board as a public-interest entity, because of the nature of its business, its size or the number of its employees.